knative/docs/docs/eventing/getting-started.md

 ### Creating `Triggers`

 A `Trigger` expresses an event consumer's interest in events it wants to receive.
-A `Trigger` is split into two parts: the `filter`, which specifies interesting events, and the `subscriber`, which determines where the event should be sent. `Triggers` can match for various types of events:
+A `Trigger` is split into two parts: the `filter`, which specifies interesting events, and the `subscriber`, which determines where the event should be sent. `Triggers` can match various types of events:

 1. To create the first `Trigger` enter the following command: